juanrmn/Arduino-Telescope-Control/testing/stellarium/README.md

 ### Example of use:

-Once the "virtual telescope" is configured in Stellarium, you can send the selected object coordinates by **"Ctrl + 1"** keys.
+Once the "virtual telescope" has been configured in Stellarium, you can send the selected object coordinates by **"Ctrl + 1"** keys.

-So now we start the server in order we can receive the coordinates, in console:
+So now we can start the server in order to receive the coordinates, in console:

 	./telescope_server.py
 	telescope_server.py: run - INFO: Telescope_Server